kubewarden/docs/docs/reference/spec/host-capabilities/04-net.md

 </tr>
 </table>

-All the IPs associated with the given FQDN, are going to be returned as strings inside of the response.
-Both IPv4 and IPv6 entries are going to be returned as part of the same response.
+All the IP addresses associated with the given FQDN, are going to be returned as strings in the response.
+Both IPv4 and IPv6 entries are returned as part of the same response.

-For example, when requesting the manifest digest of the `busybox:latest` image, the payload would be the following ones:
+For example, when requesting the manifest digest of the `busybox:latest` image, the payloads would be:

 * Input payload: `"google.com"`
 * Output payload: `{ "ips": ["127.0.0.1"]}`